bu-else/2017-tbia-app/design/use-case.md

           * User sets up device passcode and (optionally) biometric authentication
         * User agrees to terms of use/end-user license agreement
         * User receives confirmation email with first-time tips
-        * User signs in with passcode or biometric authentication and lands on personalized dashboard
+        * User signs in with passcode or biometric authentication and lands on personalized dashboard [4]
         * User can begin evaluation
           * User draws, answers questions to evaluate their TBI status
           * User sees progress bar
           * If physician affiliated, can leave comments for physician[1][2]
         * User finishes all questions
         * User is informed their summary will be available upon evaluator's review
-        * User can see past results
-    * Alternative Flow
+    * Alternative Flows
         * [1] User switches applications, then returns in under 5 minutes
           * User continues evaluation
         * [2] User switches applications and does not return for at least 5 minutes, or user closes application